carinhopm/SmartConnect/README.md

 These tests are being runned by Travis-CI everytime a new commit is pushed.
 The Travis-CI configuration can be found in the file _.travis.yml_, which prepares the environment and runs the Python file _setup.py_ containing the information to run the tests.

+## Part 3

+I'm currently working on part 3 using the integration branch, still debugging...